adapt-it/adaptit/docs/Readme_Unicode_Version.txt

 Online Help System:
 ---------------------------------------------------------------------
-Online Help is available both from within the Adapt It WX program (access online Help through the Help Menu), and from the Adapt It WX Start Menu group.
+Online Help is available both from within the Adapt It WX program (access Help Topics through the Help Menu), and from the Adapt It WX Start Menu group (in Windows installations).

 ---------------------------------------------------------------------
 Documentation:
 ---------------------------------------------------------------------
-The following documentation files are installed (with links to them in the Adapt It Start Menu group):
+The following documentation files are installed (with links to them in the Adapt It Start Menu group on Windows installations):
    1. Adapt It Quick Start.htm has basic startup information in an html file; this file also includes "how to" instructions for about a score of common Adapt It procedures.